akrzemi1/papers/appreciate_warnings.md

 Appreciate compiler warnings
 ============================

 In this paper we observe that a number of features we are inclined to add to the language whose sole purpose is to cause a potentially buggy program to be ill-formed could be alternatively well handled by compiler warnings.
-We recomend that instead of adding these features and new keywords, we could shift our focus on clearly communicating where a compiler should issue a warning.
+We recommend that instead of adding these features and new keywords, we could shift our focus on clearly communicating where a compiler should issue a warning.
 We propose it as a guideline for Evolution papers.

 Background